Jacksonville Flag Football

 // Game Duration

-*If a team is up by 17 points or more, the clock runs continuously during the last two minutes of play.
+- If a team is up by 17 points or more at the final 2 minute warning, the clock runs continuously during the last two minutes of play.

-2. Flag Leagues: Teams will have two (2) time-outs per game that may be used at any time.
-Time outs stop the game clock.
+- Teams will have two (2) time-outs per game that may be used at any time.
+Time outs stop the game clock, and will restart on the following snap.

 // Equipment, Uniforms & Facility Use

-1. All equipment will be provided on site, including flag belts, game balls, and field markers.
+- All equipment will be provided on site including flag belts, and field markers.

 // Playoffs & Standings

-1. Playoffs are determined after the regular season has concluded and are based on scheduling and other league logistics.
-Playoffs are not guaranteed.
+- Playoffs are determined after the regular season has concluded and are based on scheduling and other league logistics.

-2. Standings are automatically sorted in Commish based on teams’ Win-Loss-Tie record.
-If there is a tie in the standings, we sort based on the following information in order until the tie is resolved:
+- Standings are automatically sorted in Commish based on teams’ Win-Loss-Tie record.
+If there is a tie in the standings, we sort based on the following information, in order, until the tie is resolved:

 // Forfeits

-*Second Forfeit – Loss of game and Fray reserves the right to remove team the playoffs.
+- Second Forfeit – Loss of game and possible disqualification from playoffs.

 // Weather Cancellations

-1. One week is built into the end of each season
+- One week is built into the end of each season for make-up play

-3. If more than one weather cancellation occurs, Fray will try to find another week if possible to make up the games, but it is not guaranteed.
+- If more than one weather cancellation occurs, Fray will try to find another week if possible to make up the games, but it is not guaranteed, and depends on permit availability.

-4. Should inclement weather or other factors limit normal scheduled game duration and more than half the game has been played, the game shall count as the full game.
+- Should inclement weather or other factors arise during gameplay, and more than half the game has been played, the game shall count as the full game.

 General